 Not necessarily.
 This question is still up for debate.

 Proof-of-stake has drawn more than a few critics.
-One reason is that Ethereum developers have been quick to tout the advantages of proof-of-stake, but it has not yet been proven to work because it doesn't exist yet.
 Blockstream Director of Research Andrew Poelstra wrote a mathematical paper back in 2015 saying proof-of-stake is "fundamentally unable to produce a distributed consensus within Bitcoin’s trust model."

-Critics argue the system risks leading to an oligopoly.
+Critics also argue the system risks leading to more centralization.
 While blockchains are supposed to not have leaders in charge, critics worry that proof-of-stake would unintentionally steer blockchains back in the direction of centralized control, since users who have the most ether have the most power over the system.

 The leader in news and information on cryptocurrency, digital assets and the future of money, CoinDesk is a media outlet that strives for the highest journalistic standards and abides by a strict set of editorial policies.
 CoinDesk is an independent operating subsidiary of Digital Currency Group, which invests in cryptocurrencies and blockchain startups.
 As part of their compensation, certain CoinDesk employees, including editorial employees, may receive exposure to DCG equity in the form of stock appreciation rights, which vest over a multi-year period.
 CoinDesk journalists are not allowed to purchase stock outright in DCG.